isomerpages/ema-pl/_scholarships-awards/students/eis.md

     </a>
 </div>

-The Energy-Industry Scholarship (EIS) is the first dedicated scholarship to develop and nurture talent for the Power sector.
-Embark on a Rewarding, Meaningful and Stable career in the Power sector.
+The Energy-Industry Scholarship (EIS) is the first dedicated scholarship to develop and nurture talent for the energy sector.
+Embark on a rewarding, meaningful and stable career in the energy sector.
 Apply for the Energy-Industry Scholarship today!

 ### Eligibility
 Singapore Citizens and Permanent Residents who will be/ are currently pursuing relevant engineering courses (e.g. mechanical, electrical, power engineering related courses) at a local Institute of Technical Education (ITE), or polytechnic are eligible.